JFetish/DeepCRPs/README.md

 To initiate the training of DeepCRPs, run the `train.py` script.

-To obtain explanations using GNN, run the `graphexplain.py` script.
+To obtain explanations of GNN, run the `graphexplain.py` script.